zzyAnna/RAGEN/README.md

 ## Performance

 We run RAGEN on Qwen-2.5-{0.5B, 3B}-{Instruct, None} and DeepSeek-R1-Distill-Qwen-1.5B, on the [Gym-Sokoban](https://github.com/mpSchrader/gym-sokoban?tab=readme-ov-file) task.
 The maximum reward of this environment is **10.9**.
+Action spaces are 0-4 (0: Stand, 1: Up, 2: Down, 3: Left, 4: Right).

 <img src="./public/loss_curve.png" width="800px" alt="s" />